playwithbear/pharaoh-idle/README.md

 - [ ] Create a multiplier MD, to explain what all of the multipliers are, and how they are used in the code.
 - [ ] Add a slave/second, gold/second and ankhs/second
 - [ ] Add seconds (ms) per tick display in one of placeholder locations
-- [ ] Add an advancement system, which speeds up Slave production and/or tick-speed based on certain triggers
+- [x] Add an advancement system, which speeds up Slave production and/or tick-speed based on certain triggers
-- [ ] Add a game-save and game-load option
+- [ ] **Add a game-save and game-load option**
 - [ ] Format numbers so that they scale better as they get larger (commas for 000s, and also exponent styling/abbreviation i.e. m, bn, tn, qu etc...)
 - [x] Display god branches in columns

+#### Advancement system
+- [x] Click Work Advancement System
+- [ ] Number of machines advancements (for each machine!
+I hope there is an easy way to do this...)
+- [ ] Display advancement messages in an obvious but not obnoxious way
+- [ ] Total Gold amount advancement
+- [ ] Total Ankhs advancement
+- [ ] Cat generation...
+- [ ] Amulets (another sub-section entirely I expect)

 #### Thoth to-do
 - [ ] Add god functionality